typst/packages/packages/preview/supercharged-dhbw/1.5.0/README.md

       (name: "ABC S.L.", post-code: "08005", city: "Barcelona", country: "Spain") )),
   ),
-  acronyms: acronyms, // displays the acronyms defined in the acronyms.typ file
+  acronyms: acronyms, // displays the acronyms defined in the acronyms dictionary
   at-dhbw: false, // if true the company name on the title page and the confidentiality statement are hidden
   bibliography: bibliography("sources.bib"),
   date: datetime.today(),